 10. You try too hard to make life comfortable

 When you collect sand in your fist, observe that the more you tighten your fist, the more it slips out of your hand.
 Similarly, the more you try to get a firm grip on your life, the more chaos it creates.
 Solve one problem, and the next one stands waiting instantly.
-This constant battle with struggles in life can test your patience and make life seem difficult.
+This constant battle with struggles in life can test your patience and make life seem difficult and problematic.

 11. You lack freedom in life